DigitalPublishingToolkit/TOD47-Virtue/md/10Daly.md

 individuals and communities negotiate and contest certain AI uses in ways that may lead to change as policymakers and the law may respond to their wishes.
-This is clearly impactful in localities where it takes place but lacks acknowledgement and claims, whether implicit or explicit, to universality that conventional high-level AI ethics initiatives contain, and which is incentivized by impact in academic research.[^10Daly_18] In the case of facial recognition at least, and perhaps more broadly, more AI ‘ethical’ attention given to this application in its local and everyday encounters can highlight or serve forms of
+This is clearly impactful in localities where it takes place but lacks acknowledgement and may constrast with claims, whether implicit or explicit, to universality that conventional high-level AI ethics initiatives contain, which is incentivized by impact in academic research.[^10Daly_18] In the case of facial recognition at least, and perhaps more broadly, more AI ‘ethical’ attention given to this application in its local and everyday encounters can highlight or serve forms of